10xD226/10x-cards/README.md

 npm run dev
 ```

-## 🧪 Demo Mode (Testing without OpenAI API Key)
+## 🧪 Demo Mode (Testing without OpenRouter API Key)

-If you don't have an OpenAI API key yet or want to test the app with mock responses, you can enable **Demo Mode**:
+If you don't have an OpenRouter API key yet or want to test the app with mock responses, you can enable **Demo Mode**:

 ### Option 1: Environment Variable
 ```bash